converged-computing/rainbow/README.md

 ## TODO

+- satifies
+ - the function needs to actually do DFS (look at what fluxion does) and then address each resource
+ - add print statements to debug checks at different levels / types
+- clusters
+ - implement function to add a subsystem to an existing cluster (e.g., add I/O)
 - subsystems
+  - a satisfies request will need to have a representation of subsystems.
+E.g., what are we asking of each?
+    - right now we assume a node resouces request going to the dominant subsystem
   - we will want a function to add a new subsystem, right now we have one dominant for nodes
   - make also a function to delete subsystems
 - we can have top level metrics for quick assessment if cluster is OK